How to Get Sand Out of a Bathing Suit

 - Turn your swimsuit inside out and shake it, paying close attention to hemlines where sand can stubbornly hang on for dear life.

-- If necessary, use a soft cloth to nudge the grains along (and out of your life forever)
+- If necessary, use a soft cloth or towel to nudge the grains of sand along (and out of your life forever)

-- You could also turn your hairdryer on a cool, low setting and send sand off in a breeze.
+- You could also turn your blow dryer on a cool, low setting to dry and send sand off in a breeze.

 No one can even deal with a swimsuit that looks dirty, peppered, or flaky.
 We are keeping our fingers crossed for you, but if sand gets inside of your luxurious, buttery lining, we got you.
 While we aren’t fans of altering swimwear, some Hermozas have had luck with cutting a very small slit next to an inner, hidden seam where granules can be nudged out with a steady, but gentle stream of cool water.
 This is a drastic solution that we ask you to turn to only as a last resort (and with full disclosure that you might affect the fit of your swimwear if you make too large a snip).